mathieuouillon/crosscheck_timelines/README.md

-# CLAS12-starter
-A minimalistic GitHub repository to start your CLAS12 analysis in C++.

-It use the [HIPO](https://github.com/gavalian/hipo) library develop by Gavalian with some modifications.
+# Croos check CLAS12 timelines
+C++ program to cross-check the RG-D timelines.

 # Instruction to build it
 ## Dependencies